netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

         kubectl create -f team_guestbook.yaml -n team-guestbook

-9. Log on to the Tier-1 Netscaler to verify that configuration is not pushed from the Citrix ingress controller before automating the Tier-1 Netscaler.
+9. Log on to the Tier-1 Netscaler to verify that configuration is not pushed from the Netscaler ingress controller before automating the Tier-1 Netscaler.

-10. Deploy the Citrix ingress controller to push the Netscaler CPX configuration to the Tier-1 Netscaler automatically.
+10. Deploy the Netscaler ingress controller to push the Netscaler CPX configuration to the Tier-1 Netscaler automatically.
 In the `cic_vpx.yaml`, change the value of the `NS_IP` environment variable with the NS IP of your Netscaler VPX.
-For more information on the Citrix ingress controller deployment, see [Deploy the Citrix ingress controller using YAML](../deploy/deploy-cic-yaml.md).
+For more information on the Netscaler ingress controller deployment, see [Deploy the Netscaler ingress controller using YAML](../deploy/deploy-cic-yaml.md).

     After you update the `cic_vpx.yaml` file, deploy the file using the following command: